-The relationship between $E_\text{in}(r)$ and ${\cal E}(\theta)$ is determined by the optical design of the objective lens.
-Generally, $E_\text{in}(\beta \sin \theta / \sin \gamma_\text{max}) = {\cal E}(\theta)$ holds.
-The objective lenses that satisfy the sine condition, where $\beta$ denotes the radius, for the entrance aperture).
-Based on Eq.~\eqref{eq:DebyeOV}, we can confirm that the circular-polarisation flat-wavefront ($l = 0$), the light presents a focal pattern identical to the mean of those of linear-polarisation (e.g., $x$- and $y$-polarisations) flat-wavefront light.
+The relationship between $E_\text{in}(r)$ and ${\cal E}(\theta)$ is determined by the optical design of the focusing lens, For example, $E_\text{in}(\beta \sin \theta / \sin \gamma_\text{max}) = {\cal E}(\theta)$ holds for objective lenses that satisfy the sine condition (here, $\beta$ indicates the radius of the entrance pupil).
+Based on equation~\eqref{eq:DebyeOV}, we can confirm that the circular-polarization flat-wavefront light (i.e., circularly-polarized light of $l = 0$) presents a focal pattern identical to the mean of those of linear-polarization (e.g., $x$- and $y$-polarizations) flat-wavefront light.

-\leavevmode\\ \textbf{Airy-disk radius as function of NA. } The super-resolution criterion proposed in the main text was established by selecting the radius of the Airy disk as a unit of length.
-The actual value of the Airy disk radius needs to be determined to assess whether an observed light spot array exceeds the super-resolution criterion under specific optical conditions.
-Thus, the proposed super-resolution criterion can be applied to varying focusing conditions by introducing the Airy disk radius and VP ratio, which are derived from calculations that appropriately reflect the focusing conditions.
+\leavevmode\\ \textbf{Airy-disk radius as function of NA.} \\ Since the super-resolution criterion proposed in the main text is established by selecting the radius of an Airy disk as a unit of the length, it is necessary to know the actual value of the Airy-disk radius for determining whether an observed light-spot array exceeds the super-resolution criterion or not under a particular optical condition.
+From an opposite point of view, it is possible to apply the proposed super-resolution criterion to another optical condition by replacing the Airy-disk radius with that derived properly according to the condition under consideration.

-An Airy disk was originally defined as the diffraction pattern of a circular aperture in the far-field region of light propagation and is derived from the scalar diffraction formula, which is proportional to $[J_1(k \rho \text{NA})/ (k \rho \text{NA})]^2$ in image space.
-The distance from the centre of the image to the innermost dark ring is often referred to as the Airy disk radius, which is related to the conventional super-resolution criterion.
+An Airy disk was originally defined as the diffraction pattern of a circular aperture in the far-field region of light propagation and is derived from the scalar diffraction formula, which is proportional to $[J_1(k \rho \text{NA})/ (k \rho \text{NA})]^2$ on the focal plane.
+The distance from the center of the image to the innermost dark ring is often referred to as the Airy disk radius, which is related to the conventional super-resolution criterion.